OpenMDAO/OpenMDAO1/openmdao/docs/conversion-guide/conversion.rst

 *workflow* attribute and the order of the data flow, which is determined automatically based on connections between components.

-In new OpenMDAO, Components and Groups within a Group are executed in the order that they are added to the parent Group.
-No automatic reordering is currently being done, but is likely in the future.
+In new OpenMDAO, subsystems within a Group are executed in an automatically determined order based on the direction of data flow between them.
+You can override the automatic ordering by calling the *set_order* method on the Group, giving it a list of names of subsystems in the order that you want.
 The *setup* method of Problem will report any out-of-order systems that it finds.

 -----------------
 Running the Model